JohnnyLdeAlba/agartha-xna/README.md

 # Why was this Abandoned?

 Before I answer why I abandoned this project, let's ask why I chose C# and XNA to build this project with.
 I had to quickly scramble to a new platform to replace the [Flash version](https://github.com/JohnnyLdeAlba/agartha-flash) of this project that I had designed a few months prior.
-Unfortunartly, once again, I didn't do my research as Microsoft was discontinuing support for XNA, which forced me to abandon building a game engine altogether.
+Unfortunartly (once again) I didn't do my research as Microsoft was discontinuing support for XNA, which forced me to abandon building a game engine altogether.

 # Known Issues